BLK-Anu/data-takehome-test_bi/README.md

 ## 📤 Candidate Instructions
 1. Clone or download this repository.
-2. Follow the instructions in the relevant folder.
+2. You are required to complete the following:
+   a.
+General Big Query Compatible Questions
+   b.
+Case Study
-3. Submit your answers:
+4. Submit your answers:
-   - **Option A**: Upload your completed work to your GitHub and share the link.
+   - **Option A**: Upload your completed work to your GitHub and share the link to anusia@bonuslink.com.my
-   - **Option B**: Zip your work and share via Google Drive/Dropbox/email.
+   - **Option B**: Zip your work and share via Google Drive/Dropbox/email and grant access to the email above.

 Good luck!